ezzy1337/Pathos/README.md

 1. [Config files and Secrets Manager](./README.config.md)
 2. [Handling Entity Framework Migrations in deployment](./README.ef_core.md)
 3. [Unit Testing Controllers](./README.testing.md)
-4. Setting up Authentication and Authorization with Auth0
-5. Adding a React.js Frontend
-6. Deploying service to Azure
+4. Deploying service to Azure

 ## The Project
 Every tutorial for .NET MVC apps is always for blogs, or a classroom or something that